estebanrod/estebanrod.github.io/README.md

 ## estebanrod's github

-20+ years in telecommunications, a wealth of experience for developing new projects_
+20+ years in telco, a wealth of experience for developing new projects_